Outer-Product-Free Sets for Polynomial Optimization and Oracle-Based Cuts: Numerical Examples and Experiments

+In the BoxQP instances, we adopt for comparison purposes the initial relaxation used by Saxena, Bonami and Lee \cite{saxena2010convex}, namely the weak RLT relaxation (wRLT)\footnote{This BoxQP relaxation only adds the ``diagonal'' McCormick estimates $X_{ii} \leq x_i$.}.
+Problem sizes vary from $21\times21$ to $126\times 126$ symmetric matrices of decision variables for BoxQP instances.

-Results averaged over all included instances are shown in \Cref{table:averages-glib} for GLOBALLib and \Cref{table:averages-boxqp} for BoxQP.
-The columns are described as follows.
-Cut family indicates one of 5 cut configurations: Oracle Ball cuts (OB), Strengthened Oracle cuts (SO), Outer Approximation cuts (OA), 2x2 cuts together with OA (2x2 + OA), and finally 2x2, OA and SO cuts together (SO + 2x2 + OA).
-Let $OPT$ denote the optimal value of an instance (with objective minimized), $RLT$ the optimal value of the standard RLT relaxation, and $GLB$ the objective value obtained after applying the cutting plane procedure.
-Then the optimality gaps (per instance) are
+Lastly, we use \emph{Gap Closed} as a measure of quality of the bounds generated by each approach.
+This is defined as follows: let $OPT$ denote the optimal value of an instance, $IR$ the optimal value of the initial linear relaxation, and $GLB$ the objective value obtained after applying the cutting plane procedure.
+Then \( \text{Gap Closed} = \frac{GLB-IR}{OPT-IR}.\)\\

-$\epsilon := 1$ is a parameter to avoid division by zero.
-Note that the Initial Gap values are the same irrespective of the cut configuration, so only one entry in the corresponding column is needed on \Cref{table:averages-glib} and \Cref{table:averages-boxqp}.
-Iters is the number of cutting plane algorithm iterations per problem instance.
-Time is the total time in seconds spent by the algorithm.
-LPTime is the percentage of total time spent solving linear programs.

-Large initial gaps are observed due to our choice of simple initial relaxation.
-The initial relaxation can be improved by problem-specific procedures, for example, or a higher order lifting (greater value of $r$) could be used.
-Several of the Floudas et al. instances are pooling problems, and for these instances adding the RRLT inequalities of Liberti and Pantelides \cite{liberti2006exact} can result in strong (sometimes exact) relaxations.
-However, the scope of our experiments is limited to testing the stand-alone effects of our cuts so for consistency we have chosen the simple RLT relaxation.
-Since the initial gap and end gap averages are skewed by a few instances with high gap, we also provide a distribution of outcomes in \Cref{table:endgap}.
-Closed gap is a more appropriate measure for comparing averages, as it is normalized to between $0\%$ and $100\%$, and in \Cref{table:gapclosed} we also provide a distribution of these gaps.